cloudfoundry/cf-k8s-logging/README.md

 {"log":"This is a test log from a fluent log producer","app_id":"11111111-1111-1111-1111-111111111111","instance_id":"1", "source_type":"APP"}
 ```

+The logs will be received by the fluent ingress service called `fluentd-forwarder-ingress` at port 24224 using the fluent forwarding protocol.
+Libraries can to forward can be found at https://github.com/fluent/fluent-logger-{ruby,golang,java}, or one can setup a fluent/fluentd to
+forward logs using an output plugin.

 ### Development flow

 1. make updates needed (update vendir, update k8s files, etc).